Adrianne-Li/Climate-Project/README.md

 # cd-county-matcher

 Compute area-based overlaps between **US Congressional Districts** and **counties** for any year from 1984 through 2025.
-The tool pulls shapefiles from multiple public sources — TIGER/Line, Census cartographic files, NHGIS, the UCLA Congressional District Boundary Project, and the Newberry Atlas of Historical County Boundaries — and produces a tidy CSV where each row describes what fraction of a CD lies in a given county (and vice versa).
+The updated pipeline is **OSF-first**: it tries the public OSF project for all required shapefiles first, and only if OSF is unavailable/missing a file does it fall back to public online sources.
+Congressional districts use the UCLA Congressional District Boundary Project for **all** cycles/years, using `districts098.zip` through `districts119.zip`.
+The output is a tidy CSV where each row describes what fraction of a CD lies in a given county (and vice versa).

 ## Quickstart